 The holiday season is in full bloom at York Street as Blossoms of Light™ delights thousands of guests each night with mesmerizing displays of light and color.
 Though it is a tradition for many Front Range families, the new designs and features provide a new adventure every year for even the most seasoned visitors.
-In fact, for the second year in a row, CNN has ranked Blossoms of Light as one of the top places to see lights in the entire country!
+In fact, CNN has ranked Blossoms of Light as one of the top places to see lights in the entire country!

 As you wander the lights, keep in mind that it takes a lot to get to this point!
 Here are some fun facts about Blossoms of Light that, if they don’t make you enjoy the lights even more, may at least shed some light (ha) on the scope and scale of this massive public event.

-- Blossoms of Light opened its first season of illumination 30 years ago in 1988.
+- Blossoms of Light opened its first season of illumination over 30 years ago, in 1988.

 - Blossoms of Light is the Gardens’ largest single event of the year, drawing in more guests and revenue than any other.